 In 2018-19 the US imposed new tariffs of 15.1 percent on average on its imports from China1 but the renminbi depreciated by 7.0 percent against the dollar (see Figure 1).
-Indeed, a common argument against tariffs is that their effect is likely to be mitigated by endogenous movements in exchange rates (Stiglitz, 2016).
-Of course, the appreciation of the dollar and the weakness of the renminbi could have resulted from other factors, such as the lift-off of the Fed policy rate in the US and slowing growth in China.
+Indeed, a common argument against tariffs is that their effect is likely to be mitigated by endogenous offsetting movements in exchange rates (Stiglitz, 2016).
+Of course, the appreciation of the dollar and the weakness of the renminbi could have resulted from factors other than tariffs, such as the lift-off of the Fed policy rate in the US and slowing growth in China.